chrisvdm/rwsdk-notes-app-tutorial/README.md

 pnpm run release
 ```

 Sometimes it takes a few hours for the DO to work on Cloudflare.
-So we might get an error at first but after a while it should work just as it does locally.
+So we might get an error at first but after a while it should work just fine.

+### 12. Mental model (cheat-sheet)
+-	Forms prefer Server Actions: ergonomic server mutations without wiring explicit POST branches.
+-	Context you own: ctx is shaped in middleware and readable in both routes and actions.
+-	Cloudflare-friendly: deploys like a Worker; D1 and Durable Objects integrate without ceremony.

+#### Next Steps
+Now that you’ve added persistence with Durable Objects, try experimenting further.
+You can use the docs to guide you:
+	1. Add authentication using the Passkey Addon.
+	2. Add realtime updates with Durable Objects + WebSockets so new notes broadcast instantly.

+⸻